gchure/phd/src/chapter_05/section_04_results.md

 $${#eq:prob}
-In this analysis, we used Bayesian inferential methods to determine the most likely values of the coefficients and is described in detail in the Supplement E (Fig. S13 and S14).
+In this analysis, we used Bayesian inferential methods to determine the most likely values of the coefficients and is described in detail in the supplemental Chapter 9.

-&nbsp;&nbsp;&nbsp;&nbsp; The results of the logistic regression are shown in Fig. @fig:survival.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The results of the logistic regression are shown in
+@Fig:survival.
 We see a slight rightward shift the survival probability curve under fast shock relative to the slow shock case, reaffirming the conclusion that survival is also dependent on the rate of osmotic shock [@bialecka-fornal2015].
 This rate dependence has been observed for cells